MileHacker Logo

 Autumn & Winter Attire

-Autumn (September-November): Similar to spring, however warmer layers.
+Autumn (September-November): Similar to spring, but with warmer layers.
 Pack medium-weight sweaters, long pants, and a warm jacket.
 A Light down jacket or thicker fleece suits October and November.
-A thermal base layer, a a fleece pullover or wool sweater, and a windproof outer shell provide comfort.
+A thermal base layer, a fleece or wool sweater, and a windproof outer shell provide comfort.

 Winter December-February